noendscripting/Labdeploy/README.md

 # Labdeploy
 Deployes ACLXray lab into Azure

-The deployment consists of a singl
+The deployment consists of a single

 VNET